 Recently some herbalists have raised concerns that elderberry can potentially stimulate what is commonly called a cytokine storm or cytokine release syndrome (CRS).
-CRS was considered a major source of fatalities during the SARS epidemic and some are reporting it may be similar for COVID-19.

 Concerns about elderberry, as far as I can tell, are based on a 2001 study involving healthy volunteers and the popular product Sambucol.
 In that study researchers concluded, “Sambucol might therefore be beneficial to the immune system activation and in the inflammatory process in healthy individuals or in patients with various diseases.”4a